4S1ght/Soybean/README.md

 ## Using symbols
 Many of the event handlers allow you to replace their regular parameters with `symbols` which are used to make the values of these parameters dynamic, as opposed to hardcoding them.

 Any time a handler supporting symbol parameters is passed a symbol, it will read its description and use it as a key.
-This key is then used to fetch any data living on the event object and using it in place of the parameter.
+This key is then used to fetch any data living on the event object and use it in place of the parameter.

 **Example:**
 ```ts